isaac-olatunji/business-performance-dashboard/dashboard-report/Business_Performance_Analysis_Report.md

 - Sales, Profit & Quantity
 - Order Dates

-The data was transformed, modelled, and analysed to uncover trends, profitability patterns, performance drivers, and business risks.
+The data was transformed and analysed to uncover trends, profitability patterns, performance drivers, and business risks.

 ---